-When teaching staff are confident that a neat and legible style has been mastered, pupils will be able to apply for a pen licence and a fountain pen will be presented in assembly.
-Pupils in Year 6 who have not been awarded a pen license will be able to use a rollerball or Pentel-type pen but not biro for English lessons.
+When teaching staff are confident that a neat and legible style has been mastered, pupils will be able to apply for a pen licence and a pen will be presented in assembly.
+Pupils in Year 6 who have been awarded a pen licence will be able to use a blue rollerball or Pentel-type pen, but not biro for English lessons.
+Pupils in Year 6 who have not been awarded a pen licence will be able to use their own pen from the summer term.